codefresh-io/docs.codefresh.io/_docs/deploy-your-containers/elastic-beanstalk.md

 max-width="40%"
 %}

-- add this repository to Codefresh, provide the necessary environments variables and build this service
+- Add this repository to Codefresh, provide the necessary environments variables and build this service

 {% include
 image.html